 But so is action.

 I see far too many travel professionals planning their lives away, getting ready to act, and then… not acting!
+In the time of Covid-19, the problem can induce a near paralytic state.
 Too many times we over-plan and over-perfect, and in the process lose valuable opportunities to others who are quicker to act.
 Read the rest of this entry »

 Whether you are an agent in a storefront agency with a large group of travel professionals and business development specialists, or whether you are a sole proprietor, you have a team to assemble.
 You require a full family of sales collateral that carries a consistent look and message.
 Your logo, your company name, your business cards, your company brochure, your email address, web site, Powerpoint presentations, invoices, print and email advertising, sales letters and stationery are all team members that carry your company’s mission out into the world.